lsdpls/lsdpls/README.md

 ## About me
+* 🧑‍💻 I`m a Software Engineer, currently I work as a backend engineer using Golang
-* 🌍 I'm based in Saint-Petersburg
+* 🌍 I'm based in Moscow
 * 🎓 Bachelor's Degree in Computer Science, Saint Petersburg State University (Fundamental Informatics and Information Technologies)
 * 💬 I speak Russian (native), English (B2)